mert-othaw/mert-othaw/DT_EN_Phase_4_Ideate.md

 ## Solutions Steps

-After Phase 1 - 3 is passed, we can continue with the fourth phase, which is called **Ideate**.
-In this Phase 4 we come over to create solution for our defined problem in the previous phases.
+After phase 1 - 3 have passed the fourth phase follows which is called **ideate**.
+In this "phase 4 - ideate" we pass over to create solution for our defined problem in the previous "phase 3".

-So we go over from understanding the problem and start to solve the problem.After the problem or the design challenge that needs to be solved is understood, it is about **solving the problem**.
-This is done in phases 4 - 6 of design thinking: **"Phase 4 - Ideate, Phase 5 - Prototype, Phase 6 - Test. "**.
+So we devolve from understanding the problem (Phase 1 - 3) to start solving the problem.
+This is done in phases 4 - 6 of Design Thinking: **"phase 4 - ideate, phase 5 - prototype, phase 6 - test. "**.
-We will start with **phase 4 - ideate**.
+Let's get started with "**phase 4 - ideate**".

-> Be careful on the running timer of your instructor.
+> Be cautious of the running timer of your instructor.

-**1.**  **Let’s check, what phase 4 - ideate is standing for in design thinking!**
+**1.**  **Let’s check, what "phase 4 - ideate" is standing for in Design Thinking!**

-From this phase, the search for solutions for the previously identified problems begins.
-It is important to generate as many ideas and solutions as possible in the shortest possible time.
+From this phase on, the search for solutions for the previously identified problems begins.
+It is important to generate as many ideas and solutions as you can in the shortest possible time.
-This takes place in the form of various brainstorming techniques, which are particularly well suited for this purpose.
+This will be performed in form of various brainstorming techniques, which are particularly well suited for this purpose.
 Here, all creative ideas and solution approaches are accepted and collected.
-After the extensive collection of ideas, they are evaluated and prioritized.
+After the extensive collection of ideas, these ideas should be evaluated and prioritized.

->In our design thinking team of 2 Students the ideas are generated and prioritized and noted together in 1 Template.
+>In our Design Thinking team of 2 Students the ideas are generated, prioritized and then noted together in 1 Mural Template.

-**2.**  **Working with useful design thinking tools for ideate in phase 4**
+**2.**  **Working with useful Design Thinking tools for ideate in phase 4**

-In **"Phase 4 - Ideate "**, ideas are generated, prioritized and noted **together in a team of 2** using the brainstorming technique, on the selected **Mural template "Brainstorm & idea prioritization": <https://app.mural.co/template/94238f11-00b5-42c7-8374-b3dd7c7c0b76/ae150568-42bf-46cc-b205-2f4ba1bdb4ca> on the Homepage of Mural - <https://www.mural.co/>**.
+In **"phase 4 - ideate"** ideas are generated, prioritized and noted **together in a team of 2** using a brainstorming technique with the **Mural template "Brainstorm & idea prioritization": <https://app.mural.co/template/94238f11-00b5-42c7-8374-b3dd7c7c0b76/ae150568-42bf-46cc-b205-2f4ba1bdb4ca> on the homepage of Mural - <https://www.mural.co/>**.

-Fill in the template independently, using the provided **Example Template ("Ideen generieren und priorisieren.pdf")** as a guide if necessary.
+Fill in the template independently using the provided **Example Template ("Ideen generieren und priorisieren.pdf")** as a guide if necessary.
-The template should then be saved as a pdf. file on the PC.
+The template should then be saved as a PDF.file on the notebook.

-Useful tools/methods for design thinking phase 4 - ideate:
+Useful tools/methods for Design Thinking "phase 4 - ideate":

 * Brainstorming (different brainstorming techniques)
 * How-Now-Wow matrix